 Restriction of Directory Information

 Students who wish to restrict UA-PTC from disclosing directory information (name, phone number, address) must fill out a Restriction of Directory Information form.
-This form is available by contacting Registrars Office or Catherine Divito and must be turned in to the Student Services office on the Main Campus or at the Little Rock-South site with a valid photo ID.
+This form is available by contacting Registrars Office or Catherine Divito and must be turned in to the Advising and Records office on the Main Campus or at the Little Rock-South site with a valid photo ID.

 Enrollment Verification Requests